-Martin is the Editor-in-Chief of Food and Energy Security, and Co-Editor for the Journal of Integrative Plant Biology.
+Martin is an Associate Editor for The Plant Biotechnology Journal, ABiotech and Co-Editor for the Journal of Integrative Plant Biology.

 In 2014, in recognition of his contributions to the practice, growth and development of applied biology, Martin was made an Honorary Member of the Association of Applied Biologist.
 In 2014 he was also awarded the China National Friendship Award by Vice Premier Ma Kai in Beijing.

 Realising Increased Photosynthetic Efficiency (RIPE2) : March 2020 Supplement Income Only

 Argentina - UK Partnership to Improve Wheat Grain Quality

 Preparatory action to Boost Global Crop Yield for Food & Nutrition Security and fueling a Bioeconomy